dotnet/csharplang/spec/lexical-structure.md

 The selected *conditional-section*, if any, is processed as a normal *input-section*: the source code contained in the section shall adhere to the lexical grammar; tokens are generated from the source code in the section; and pre-processing directives in the section have the prescribed effects.

 The remaining *conditional-section*s, if any, are processed as *skipped-section*s: except for pre-processing directives, the source code in the section need not adhere to the lexical grammar; no tokens are generated from the source code in the section; and pre-processing directives in the section shall be lexically correct but are not otherwise processed.
-Within a *conditional-section* that is being processed as a *skipped-section*, any nested *conditional-section*s (contained in nested `#if`…`#endif` and `#region`…`#endregion` constructs) are also processed as *skipped-section*s.
+Within a *conditional-section* that is being processed as a *skipped-section*, any nested *conditional-section*s (contained in nested `#if…#endif` and `#region…#endregion` constructs) are also processed as *skipped-section*s.

 [*Example*: The following example illustrates how conditional compilation directives can nest: